imaNNeo/ArcChartView/README.md

 ## View listener (ArcListener)
-you can handle some actions (only sectionsIconClick for now) just set a listener and do your logic
+you can handle some actions (only sectionsIconClick for now) just set a listener and make your logic
 ```
 myArcChartView.listener = object : ArcChartView.AcvListener {
             override fun onSectionsIconClicked(sectionPos: Int) {